Club: Club América | Opening: 1966 | Capacity: 84,000 seats

 Estadio Azteca got designed by architect Pedro Ramírez Vázquez after a careful study of the most famous European stadiums of that time.
 Construction of the stadium, which took a total of 4 years, was not easy due to the hard volcanic rock the land consisted of.

-Estadio Azteca officially opened on the 29th of May 1966 with a friendly match between América and Italian side Torino (2-2).
+Estadio Azteca officially opened on 29 May 1966 with a friendly match between America and Italian side Torino (2-2).

-Sixteen years later, Estadio Azteca again hosted a World Cup final, and it has thus far been the only stadium to host two World Cup finals (Maracanã will receive the same honour in 2014).
+Sixteen years later, Estadio Azteca again hosted a World Cup final, and until 2014 it had been the only stadium to host two World Cup finals (now sharing the honour with Maracana).

 The stadium had received a small refurbishment before the start of the World Cup, and went on to host 9 matches, among which the famous quarter-final between Argentina and England (2-1), a semi-final, and the final between Argentina and Germany (3-2).